How to Tell When it’s Time for Chimney Cleaning

 There isn’t a simple rule of thumb on how often to clean your chimney, such as cleaning after 50 uses or one year.
 The problem is, creosote can form when wood is burned incompletely.
 A smoky fire without enough oxygen emits lots of unburned tar vapors that can condense inside the fireplace flue and stick to it, possibly leading to a chimney fire.
 You can reduce creosote buildup in your fireplace flue by providing adequate combustion air, which will encourage a hot, clean-burning fire.

 To check for creosote yourself, first, make sure there’s no downdraft from the chimney.
 If you feel an airflow, open a door or window on the same floor as the fireplace until the downdraft stops or reverses and air flows up (tape tissue to the fireplace opening and watch its movement).
 Then, while wearing goggles and a basic disposable dust mask, take a strong flashlight and your fireplace poker and scratch the black surface above the damper (smoke chamber).
 If the groove you scratch in the creosote is paper thin, no cleaning is needed.
-If it’s 1/8 in. thick, schedule a cleaning soon.
+If it’s 1/8 in. thick, schedule a fireplace cleaning soon.
 If you have 1/4 in. of creosote, do not use the fireplace again until it is cleaned—a chimney fire could occur at any time.
+Here are more tips on how to avoid chimney fires.

 To check for creosote, shine the light near the top of the firebox, in the smoke chamber and around the damper.
 And check the fireplace flue, too, especially on exterior chimneys, where creosote builds faster than on interior chimneys because of lower outside temperatures.